rsdoiel/antenna/planet.md

 ---

-## More than 160 still missing after Texas floods
+## More than 170 still missing after Texas floods

 date: 2025-07-09, from: RTÉ News

-More than 160 people remain unaccounted for after devastating floods in Texas, the state governor has said, marking a dramatic increase in the number missing from a tragedy that has so far claimed 109 lives.
+Search teams continue to sift through debris in Texas Hill Country as hopes of finding more survivors decreased, five days after flash floods tore through the region, killing at least 110 people.

 <br>